 Indeed, three fifths of the formerly unhappily married couples rated their marriages as either “very happy” or “quite happy.”
 (David Popenoe, the National Marriage Project at Rutgers University, New Brunswick, N.J.).

-Divorce has never been easier to achieve.
+A divorce has never been easier to get.
 It can be as simple as signing a few papers.

 About the Author